NuGet/NuGetDocs/site/Docs/Workflows/Using-NuGet-without-committing-packages.markdown

 caveat that commiting binaries into your source tree can grow the repository over time.
 NuGet offers a workflow that goes a long way to solving this problem and is easy to set up.

-The original NuGet workflow was been to commit the Packages folder into source control.
+The original NuGet workflow was to commit the Packages folder into source control.
 The reasoning is that it matches what developers typically do when they don't have NuGet: they create a `Lib` or `ExternalDependencies` folder, dump binaries into there and commit them to source control to allow others to build.
 If you choose, this method is still fully workable and you can continue